orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 ### Work Queue cache

-QL may be configured to use a work queue for NGSI notifications.
+QuantumLeap may be configured to use a work queue for NGSI notifications.
-In this case, when an entity payload comes through the notify endpoint, the API queue the payload as a task in the cache and returns a `200` to the client immediately.
-A separate instance of QL, configured as a queue worker, fetches the task from the queue and runs it to actually insert the NGSI entities into the DB, possibly retrying the insert at a later time if it fails.
+In this case, when an entity payload comes through the notify endpoint, the API queues the payload as a task in the cache and returns a `200` to the client immediately.
+A separate instance of QuantumLeap, configured as a queue worker, fetches the task from the queue and runs it to actually insert the NGSI entities into the DB, possibly retrying the insert at a later time if it fails.

 When using a work queue, you will have two type of QuantumLeap processes: a type to expose the API and store payloads in the queue;
-and a type execute the queue worker that asynchronously fetch tasks from the queue.
+and a type to execute the queue worker that asynchronously fetches tasks from the queue.
 The work queue set-up is enabled and configured through the `WQ_*` environment
 variables: